 Every day, living with anxiety and obsessive compulsive disorder (OCD) is tough.
 Some situations are easier than others, but almost every daily task comes with a challenge.
 Years ago, when I first visited Japan, I remember feeling so much calmer.
 As time passed, however, I wondered if I had only imagined it.
-Was it really possible that Japan helped my anxiety and OCD?
+Was it really possible that Japan helped my anxiety?

 When my daughter (who also lives with OCD) and I visited Japan together recently, we couldn’t believe how much it impacted our emotions.
 By the end of the second day, we were both so much calmer than we typically feel on a trip, which was surprising!
 Normally, travel anxiety would have added to our stress, but despite being far from home, we were doing great.
 Why?
 Here are seven ways Japan helped my anxiety and OCD (and why we want to move there).

 During cold and flu season, I’d give anything to feel comfortable wearing a mask out in public.
 Yes, more people are doing this, but at least where I live, it’s quite rare.
 In fact, when I landed in Boise wearing one, an airport employee mocked me!
 It’s so strange to us that people in North America have such a strong opinion about something that really has no impact on them, but I digress…

 Of course, wearing masks in Japan is very common.
 There are even sprays you can add to them to enhance their germ-blocking power.
 We wore masks often during our trip and it made us feel so much calmer and more secure.
-It’s one of the main ways Japan helped my anxiety and OCD.
+It’s one of the main ways Japan helped my anxiety.